Prof Will Fowler

 Biography

-Professor Will Fowler was born and grew up in Barcelona, Spain, and came to Britain in 1985 to study Drama and Spanish at the University of Bristol.
+Having grown up in Spain, he came to Britain in 1985 to study Drama and Spanish at the University of Bristol.
 He stayed on in Bristol to complete a PhD thesis on an aspect of nineteenth-century Mexican political history, spending a year carrying out archival research in Mexico City (1990-91).
 He worked as a lecturer in Spanish at Leicester Polytechnic (subsequently renamed De Montfort University) for four years before joining the University of St Andrews in 1995.
 Professor of Spanish since 2006, he is the author of:

 Mexico in the Age of Proposals, 1821-1853 (Westport, CT: 1998);